TRUCKS & NON-ROAD EQUIPMENT

 - Organizing and managing a multi-hundred million-dollar portfolio of advanced technology demonstrations, including opposed piston engines, fuel cell delivery trucks, hybrid construction equipment, battery-electric cargo handling equipment and zero-emission cargo trucks.

-- Working with the California Air Resources Board to develop a multi-year investment strategy that identified the key beachheads to accelerate development and production of near zero and zero-emission trucks.
+- Working with the California Air Resources Board to develop a multi-year investment strategy that identified the key beachheads to accelerate the development and production of near-zero and zero-emission trucks.

 - Developing a commercialization roadmap for cargo trucks with zero-emission capability, then helping organize the world’s largest demonstration program to achieve it.